Mental DailyMental Daily

 In a study based on collected Twitter data from 2013 to 2014, a team of experts at the University of New South Wales uncovered that misogynistic tweets are associated with violence against women.

-As highlighted in the journal Psychological Science, the findings showed that the higher the number of misogynistic tweets, the higher the incidences of domestic violence.
+As highlighted in the journal Psychological Science, the findings indicated that the higher the number of misogynistic tweets, the higher the incidences of domestic violence.

 The study was conducted in the United States across 47 states.